AshganAdel/Fawry-Internship-Terraform-assignment/README.md

 ├── modules/ # Reusable Terraform modules<br>
 │ └── network/ # module for creating VPC, Subnets and Internet Gateway<br>
 │ └── Compute/ # module for creating EC2 instances and Security Groups<br>
-│ └── Logging module/ # module for creating CloudWatch Logs group and S3 bucket and VPC Flow Logs routed to the central S3 bucket and CloudWatch Logs for Production only<br>
+│ └── Logging/ # module for creating CloudWatch Logs group and S3 bucket and VPC Flow Logs routed to the central S3 bucket and CloudWatch Logs for Production only<br>
-├── terraform.tfstate.d/ # has state file for each workspace<br>
+│ └── ecr/ # module for creating public repository
 ├── envs/ # has Backend configuration (S3 + DynamoDB for state and locks) and Variable definitions (.tfvars) for each environment<br>
 │ └── prod/ <br>
 │ └── pre-prod/<br>